JupiterOne-Archives/docs-old/guides/tutorial-j1ql.md

 the capabilities of asking questions, performing full text search, or querying the complex entity-relationship graph.

-There are plenty of pre-package queries you can easily search in the **Landing** app or browse in **Query Library**.
+There are plenty of pre-packaged queries you can easily use in the **Landing** app or browse in **Query Library**.
 This tutorial focuses instead on helping you construct custom queries yourself.